Stay At Home Educator

 I loved seeing that collaboration in play.
 I mean, what more could you ask for?
 Read all about the benefits of play here.

-Not that this is important at a birthday party, but as a preschool teacher, one reason I play so many playdough invitations to play for my preschoolers is because they also double as a sensory and fine motor activity.
+Not that this is important at a birthday party, but as an early childhood educator, one reason I use so many playdough invitations to play is because they also double as a sensory and fine motor activity.
 One of the benefits of playing with playdough and adding different materials to it is that it is a much more fun way to work on that pincer grasp than by pencil work.

 Picture Books About Earth Day

 I have since added this playdough invitation to play to my Earth Day repertoire.
-The following are some of the picture books I read my preschoolers in preparation for Earth Day.
+The following are some of the Earth Day books I read my preschoolers in preparation for Earth Day.

 Try Another Invitation to Play for Preschoolers

 Invitations to play are one of my all-time favorite activities to offer my preschoolers.
+They teach kids so many important skills, even social and emotional skills.
 Here are some other ideas for you.

 Get 45 Playdough Recipes!